beebooplena/concert-booking/README.md

 * I check that the hoover effect occur on the book button
 * I write in the address bar to see if I can navigate to the booking.html page without that I am logged in.
 I see an error page.
 * I write in the address bar to see if I can navigate to the show_booking.html page without that I am logged in.
 I see an error page.
-* I write in the address bar to see if I can navigate to the edit_booking.html page without that I am logged in.
+* I write in the address bar to see if I can navigate to the edit_booking.html page, without that I am logged in.
 I see an error page.
 ### Register page
 * I register in the register page.
 I check if I can write a username.
 * I check if I can write an email in the email input form.
 I also check if I can write a non email input, I can not.